Weiweihere/Spreading-activation_rdf2vec/README.md

 python ws_main_undirected1_addnodelimit.py
 Adjustable Parameters:

-Initial Activation: 1
+*Initial Activation: 1
-Firing Threshold: 0.7
+*Firing Threshold: 0.7
-Decay Factor: 0.3
+*Decay Factor: 0.3
-Unified Weight: 0.3
+*Unified Weight: 0.3
-Subgraph Retrieval Threshold: 0
+*Subgraph Retrieval Threshold: 0
-Iteration Limitation: 1
+*Iteration Limitation: 1
 These parameters control the spreading activation dynamics.

 Tip:
-After running the activation, analyze the scale of the activated nodes using:
+After running the activation, analyze the scale of the activated nodes using: python weightscale_analysis.py

-python weightscale_analysis.py
 2. Subgraph Retrieval
-Once activation is complete, retrieve the subgraph by executing:
+Once activation is complete, retrieve the subgraph by executing: python retrive_subgraph/main_subgraph_retrive.py

-python retrive_subgraph/main_subgraph_retrive.py
 This script extracts subgraphs based on the activated nodes, facilitating embedding generation on a refined subset of the knowledge graph.

 3. Weight File Generation for RDF2Vec
 To generate weight files for RDF2Vec, use one of the following scripts:

-Direct Proportional Weight:
+4. Weight file

-python Direct_Propotional_Weight_list.py
+   *Direct Proportional Weight:python Direct_Propotional_Weight_list.py
-Complementary Weight:

-python Complementary_Weight_list.py
+   *Complementary Weight:python Complementary_Weight_list.py
 These scripts generate weight configurations essential for enhancing the performance of RDF2Vec embeddings.

 Results